Two-Player Tower of Hanoi: The minimal number of moves for winning

 \begin{proof} If we want to transfer $n\ge 1$ disks from Peg~1 to Peg~3, it is well known that the minimum number of moves needed is exactly $2^{n}-1$.
 Recall here in few words how to obtain this result.
 We prove it by induction on $n$.
 For $n=1$, the result is clear.
 Now, suppose that the result is true for transferring $n-1$ disks from one peg to another peg.
 If we want to transfer the $n$th disk from Peg~1 to Peg~3, the $n-1$ smallest disks must be on Peg~2.
 So, we transfer the $n-1$ smallest disks from Peg~1 to Peg~2 using $2^{n-1}-1$ moves by induction hypothesis, the largest disk from Peg~1 to Peg~3 and finally the $n-1$ smallest disks from Peg~2 to Peg~3 using also $2^{n-1}-1$ moves by induction hypothesis.
 This is the reason why the minimal number of moves needed for transferring $n$ disks from Peg~1 to Peg~3 is $2^{n}-1$.

-Now, we want to transfer $n\ge 2$ disks from Peg~1 to Peg~1 with the condition that all disks have been moved at least twice (the largest disk has to be moved).
+Now, we want to transfer $n\ge 2$ disks from Peg~1 to Peg~1 with the condition that all disks have been moved; since the largest disk has to be returned to the first peg, each disk has to be moved at least twice.
 We proceed by induction on $n\ge 2$.
 For $n=2$, it is easy to check that the two minimal sequences of moves are of length $7$, that are

 Suppose that the result is true for transferring $n-1$ disks from one peg to the same peg.
-First, if we want to transfer the $n$th disk from Peg~1 to another peg, Peg~$i$ with $\{i,j\}=\{2,3\}$, the $(n-1)$th smallest disks have to be transferred from Peg~1 to Peg~$j$ using at least $2^{n-1}-1$ moves.
+First, if we want to transfer the $n$th disk from Peg~1 to another peg, Peg~$i$ with $\{i,j\}=\{2,3\}$, the $n-1$ smallest disks have to be transferred from Peg~1 to Peg~$j$ using at least $2^{n-1}-1$ moves.
 Then, we distinguish two cases. \begin{case} If we want to transfer the largest disk from Peg~$i$ to Peg~1, the $n-1$ smallest disks have to be transferred from Peg~$j$ to Peg~$j$ using at least $2^n-1$ moves by induction hypothesis.
 Finally, we transfer the $n-1$ smallest disks from Peg~j to Peg~1 with at least $2^{n-1}-1$ moves.
 So, the number of moves is at least $2^{n+1}-1$ if we follow this strategy. \end{case} \begin{case} If we want to transfer the largest disk from Peg~$i$ to Peg~$j$, the $n-1$ smallest disks have to be transferred from Peg~$j$ to Peg~1 using at least $2^{n-1}-1$ moves.
 After that, for transferring the largest disk from Peg~$j$ to Peg~1, the $n-1$ smallest disks have to be transferred from Peg~1 to Peg~$i$ using at least $2^{n-1}-1$ moves.
 Finally, we transfer the $n-1$ smallest disks from Peg~$i$ to Peg~1 using at least $2^{n-1}-1$ moves.
 Thus, the number of moves is at least $2^{n+1}-1$ if we follow this strategy. \end{case} In all cases, we have proved that the minimal number of moves for transferring $n$ disks from Peg~1 to Peg~1 is exactly $2^{n+1}-1$, following the two possible strategies that have been represented in Figure~\ref{fig:1}.

 If we only require that the smallest disk, instead of the largest disk, has to be moved, the minimal number of moves for transferring $n\ge 2$ disks from one peg to the same peg is seven.
 The result is obtained when we only move the two smallest disks and let the $n-2$ largest disks unmoved on the starting peg. \end{proof}